-- (1) Except as provided in (a)(2), any civil appeal in which all parties are represented by counsel may be assigned to the settlement conference program. - (2) Unless the court otherwise orders, an appeal is not subject to this Rule if the appeal involves: - (A) Termination of parental rights, or - (B) Child custody, guardianship of minors, parenting time, visitation, or relocation of a minor. - (3) In appeals involving issues listed in (a)(2)(B), either party may file a motion to opt into the settlement conference program.
-Such motion must be filed within 7 days of the docketing of the appeal or the appearance of counsel for a previously unrepresented party.
+(1) Except as provided in Rule 16(a)(2), any civil appeal in which all parties are represented by counsel may be assigned to the settlement conference program.

+(2) Unless the court otherwise orders, an appeal is not subject to this Rule if the appeal involves:

+(A) Termination of parental rights; or

+(B) Child custody, guardianship of minors, parenting time, visitation, or relocation of a minor.

+(3) In appeals involving issues listed in Rule 16(a)(2)(B), either party may file a motion to opt into the settlement conference program.
+Such motion must be filed within 7 days of the docketing of the appeal or the appearance of counsel for a previously self-represented party.
 Any opposition must be filed within 7 days of service of the motion to opt in and must include a statement that the party believes there is no reasonable possibility of settlement.
 Unopposed motions filed under this Rule will be granted.

 (b) Assignment of Case to Settlement Conference Program.
-The settlement conference program administrator will determine whether to assign an appeal to the settlement conference program.
-The settlement conference will be presided over by a qualified mediator who has been appointed as a settlement judge by the Supreme Court.
+[Any civil appeal in which all parties are represented by counsel and that does not involve termination of parental rights may be assigned to the settlement conference program.]
+The settlement conference program administrator [shall] will determine whether to assign an appeal to the settlement conference program.
+The settlement conference [shall] will be presided over by a qualified mediator who has been appointed as a settlement judge by the Supreme Court.
 The parties may file a motion or stipulation to proceed with a private mediator that is hired by the parties.
 Any such motion must identify the mediator the parties wish to use and demonstrate that the mediator possesses the requisite qualifications to act as a mediator.

-- (1) Referral Notice; Suspension of Rules.
-The clerk will issue a referral notice informing the parties that the appeal may be assigned to the settlement conference program.
-The referral notice automatically stays the time for filing a request for transcripts and for filing briefs.
-The notice also stays the preparation and filing of any transcripts requested.
-The time for filing a docketing statement is not stayed. - (2) Assignment Notice.
-Upon assignment, the clerk of the Supreme Court will issue an assignment notice informing the parties that a case has been assigned to the settlement conference program and identifying the name of the settlement judge.
+(1) [Settlement] Referral Notice; Suspension of Rules.
+The clerk [shall] will issue a [settlement] referral notice informing the parties that the appeal [will] may be assigned to the settlement conference program.
+The [settlement] referral notice automatically stays the time for filing a request for transcripts [under Rule 9] and for filing briefs [under Rule 31].
+The notice also stays the preparation and filing of any transcripts requested [under Rule 9].
+The time for filing a docketing statement is not stayed.

+(2) Assignment Notice.
+[The] Upon assignment, the clerk of the Supreme Court [shall] will issue an assignment notice informing the parties that a case has been assigned to the settlement conference program and [of] identifying the name of the settlement judge.